 Let’s refine our query again to beginner cooking tutorials.
 Google is now showing a different set of results.
 The first set is videos.
 Google shows videos based on your search intent and what you typed and based on how other users have reacted in the past.

-Google thinks video is the better option here because it shows videos, people also ask feature, a domain, and a regular website down below that.
+Google thinks video is the better option here because it shows videos, and people also ask for features, a domain, and a regular website down below that.

 After we refine it further to cooking classes, we get an entirely different set of results.
 Google thinks you’re looking for something in person physically near you.

-If we refine our query again, cooking classes near me, and we get an even narrow result, so down to a couple of blocks and there’s a couple of cooking class options in the neighborhood that Google is showing.
+If we refine our query again, cooking classes near me, and we get an even narrow result, so down to a couple of blocks and there are a couple of cooking class options in the neighborhood that Google is showing.

 Local SEO makes up both the Local Pack and Localized Rankings.